William Diehl: Biography

+During World War II, Diehl lied about his age to join the U.S. Army Air Corps at 17, serving as a ball turret gunner on a B-24 Liberator where he flew 24 missions over Germany.
+He was the recipient of the Distinguished Flying Cross, the Purple Heart and the Air Medal with three oak leaf clusters.
+Diehl often cited his experiences during the war as a strong influence on his fiction.

-Diehl was a successful photographer and journalist, when he began his novel-writing career at 50.
-His first novel, Sharky's Machine, was made into the 1981 film of the same name, directed and starred Burt Reynolds.
+Diehl was also a successful photographer and journalist, when he began his novel-writing career at 50.
+His first novel, Sharky's Machine, was made into the 1981 film of the same name, directed by and starring Burt Reynolds.
 Diehl saw it being shot on location in and around his hometown of Atlanta, Georgia.
-Its cast included Vittorio Gassman, Brian Keith, Charles Durning, Earl Holliman, Rachel Ward, Bernie Casey, Henry Silva, and Richard Libertini.
 It was the most successful box-office release of a film directed by Reynolds.

 Diehl relocated to St. Simons Island, Georgia, in the early 1980s, and lived there for the next 15 years before returning to Atlanta.
-While living on St. Simons, he completed eight other novels, including Primal Fear, which was adapted into a 1996 film.
+While living on St. Simons, he completed eight other novels, including Primal Fear, which was adapted into the 1996 film of the same name.

 Death

-Diehl died of an aortic aneurysm at Emory University Hospital in Atlanta on November 24, 2006, while working on his 10th novel.
-He was survived by five children, four (Cathy, Bill, Stan, and Melissa) from his first marriage, and one (Temple) from his second marriage.
+Diehl died of an aortic aneurysm at Emory University Hospital in Atlanta on November 24, 2006.